HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 * Lossless compression only.
 For lossy compression use an HTJ2K library and write the chunk directly with `H5Dwrite_chunk`.
 * Limited support of datatypes to ensure different HTJ2K libraries can read the chunks: `int8`, `uint8`, `int16`, `uint16`.
 * Chunk shapes with at most 3 non-unity dimensions.
-* Limited JPEG2000 "components": For chunks with 3 non-unity dimensions, the last non-unity dimension must be 3.
+* Limited JPEG2000 "components" support: For chunks with 3 non-unity dimensions, the last non-unity dimension must be 3.
 * Not limited to a particular HTJ2K implementation.

 Plugin's `cd_values[]` are described at https://github.com/silx-kit/h5z-htj2k#filter-cd_values.